yemanegm1101/Autonomous-Mobile-Robot-SLAM-Navigation-on-2D-Map/README.md

 ---

 ## References
+- Elfes, A., Occupancy Grids: A Probabilistic Framework for Robot Perception and Navigation

+- Hart et al., A Formal Basis for the Heuristic Determination of Minimum Cost Paths

 - Thrun et al., Probabilistic Robotics
-- Elfes, Occupancy Grid Mapping
-- Hart et al., A* Search Algorithm

 ---